In addition to my working bucket list, I also focus on life lessons and learning experiences. I hope you enjoy my mild humor and sincerity.

-Sometimes you have to run away to see who will run after you.
-Sometimes you have to talk quieter to see who's really listening.
+Sometimes you have to run away to see who'll run after you.
+Sometimes you have to talk quieter to see who's listening.
 Sometimes you have to step up to fight only to see who will fight for you.

 Day #15: Anger and Grudges

-When it comes right down to it, life is really only about asses.
-We are either covering ours, kicking one, kissing one, or acting like one.
+When it comes down to it, life is all about asses.
+We're either covering ours, kicking one, kissing one, or acting like one.
 Don't show your ass.
 Let go of grudges.
-They are useless wastes of time, emotions and energy.
+They are useless wastes of time, emotions, and energy.
 Nothing good ever came from a grudge.
-You only hurt yourself and make no one want to be with or come around you.
-No one likes a negative person.
-Also, never force someone to apologize.
-Most of them are fake anyways because people do not really regret saying what they felt or thought.

 Day #16: Aging

-It is possible to age without "getting old".
-Age really is just a number.
+It's possible to age without "getting old."
+Age is just a number.

 Day #17: Dedication and Believing

-I have never taken "no" for an answer if I believe in something.
-That defiance landed me in a lot of trouble as a kid, but it's served me well as an adult; and that's when it really matters!
+I've never taken "no" for an answer when I believe in something.
+That defiance landed me in trouble as a kid, but it's served me well as an adult many times over!

 Be yourself and not what others want to see.
-Never blame anyone else if you get hurt because you took the risk and decided who or what was worth the while.
+Never blame anyone if you get hurt because you took the risk and decided who or what was worth the while.
 Take chances.
 Say what's on your mind.
-Never say "I wish I could or I wish I was".
-Do it, make it happen, have no regrets.
+Never say, "I wish I could, or I wish I were."
+Do it, make it happen, and have no regrets.

-There are kind, selfless, generous people in this world and random acts of kindness do happen when you least expect them.
+There are kind, selfless, generous people in this world, and random acts of kindness do happen when you least expect them.
 Pay those acts forward and never break the chain.
+Never devalue anyone.

 Day #20: Self-Gratification

-Sometimes it's okay to be selfish.
-The best way you can be strong for others is by taking care of yourself first.
+It's okay to be selfish.
+The best way to be strong for others is by taking care of yourself first.
 Being selfish means gaining personal satisfaction from our life's choices, which allows us to become empowering and insightful.